 Web Page Text – Copywriting

-We can help with creating text for your site making the pages easily understood and compatible with the products and services your business offers.
+We can help with creating text for you making the pages easily understood and compatible with the products and services your business offers.

 Writing Text for Web Sites

-Most Customers have a short attention span and an enormous choice of goods and services available on the net.
+Most Customers have a short attention span and an enormous choice of goods and services available on the Internet.
 So how will your web site stand out?

 Designing a web site is important, using crisp pictures with no blurring can tell a story but it needs to be relevant and not too big.
-We all have Internet access from different suppliers with different download speeds, waiting for a picture to slowly download is frustrating and has most potential customers hitting the back button and moving on to the next website in the Search Engine.
+Most people have Internet access from different suppliers with different download speeds, waiting for a picture to slowly download is frustrating and has many potential customers hitting the back button and moving on to the next website in the Search Engine.

-Lovely pictures and an all singing and dancing web site does not sell your products or services on its own.
-It will rely on the text, so planning your text is just as important when planning your site.
+Lovely pictures and an all singing all dancing web site does not sell your products or services on its own.
+It needs the text, so planning your text is just as important when planning your site.